jqassistant-plugin/jqassistant-dart-plugin/README.md

 # jQAssistant Dart Plugin

+> NOTE: This plugin is in active development.
+Expect limited feature sets and (partially) incorrect behaviors.

 This is the [Dart](https://dart.dev) Plugin of https://jqassistant.org[jQAssistant].
 It provides a tool to extract language concepts from Dart code and a scanner for the resulting JSON files.